mirceaulinic/mirceaulinic.github.io/_posts/2017-12-21-salt-pure-python.md

-One of the (many) things I like about Salt is that it doesn't have an obscure language of its own: as I always like to say, to start automating everything you need to know is YAML and Jinja, 3 rules each.
-For example, when you need a simple iteration you don't need to check the documentation and see "what's that specific instruction that iterates through a list", but just a straight and simple Jinja loop, i.e., ``{%- for element in list %}``.
+One of the (many) things I like about Salt is that it doesn't have an obscure language of its own: as I always like to say, to start automating all you need to know is YAML and Jinja, 3 rules each.
+For example, when you need a simple iteration you don't need to check the documentation and see _"what's that specific instruction that iterates through a list"_, but just a simple and straight Jinja loop, i.e., ``{%- for element in list %}``.
-However, there are particular cases where Jinja itself is not enough, or it simply can become too complex.
+However, there are particular cases where Jinja itself is not enough either, or it simply can become too complex and unreadable.
 When I need to deal with a complex task, I sometimes feel that "I'd better write this in Python than Jinja".

 As we all know already, Salt is an extremely flexible framework, due to its simple internal architecture: a dense core that allows pluggable interfaces